The Insanity Defense Case of STATE OF INDIANA V. ANTHONY G. KIRITSIS Marion County Superior Court 5

 May 24, 2017

-Forty years ago, I happened to serve as chief defense counsel in a case that resulted in the first jury verdict of acquittal broadcast live on nation-wide TV.* It was case was State of Indiana v.
-Anthony G. (Tony) Kiritsis, a case in which the defense of insanity was asserted.
-I think you will find the tale instructive regarding the development of insanity defense law (which it profoundly affected), the criminal trial strategies and tactics employed, and the various unique human factors that came into play.
+Forty years ago, I happened to serve as chief defense counsel in a case that resulted in the first jury verdict of acquittal broadcast live on nation-wide TV.* It was in the case of State of Indiana v.
+Anthony G. (Tony) Kiritsis, in which the defense of insanity was asserted.
+I think readers will find the tale instructive regarding the development of insanity defense law (which it profoundly affected), the criminal trial strategies and tactics employed, and the various unique human factors that came into play.

 * Earlier in 1977, in the days before CNN, the verdict in the Ronny Zamora case in Florida was the first one broadcast via nation-wide TV, but Zamora was found guilty.
 Zamora had also asserted the insanity defense, and there are two reasons why the verdict in his case happened to be the first one ever broadcast live on nation-wide TV: The trial took place during the first year that the state of Florida was experimenting with televising trials, and the theory of Zamora's defense was that he was "insane" due to "intoxication" caused by an "addiction" to violence on television.
 Such a defense was, quite naturally, irresistible for TV moguls, reporters, and viewers alike.
 (Fifteen-year-old Zamora and an accomplice had broken into an elderly neighbor lady's house, where they found some money and a gun.
 The neighbor returned home while the two youngsters were still in the house.
 She recognized Zamora, and he shot and killed her.)
 Sadly, in my view, defense expert testimony regarding the impact of TV violence on viewers was excluded at trial.
 Today we know to a certainty that TV violence has a strong long-term violence-inducing impact on youth.